lucasmelz/MindSwap-Tests-Workshop---Inicial/README.md

 19. First test Service the wrong way.
 Create test "StudentServiceTest" for Student Service

 20. Generate relevant testing methods.
-You can do this automatically by going to IntelliJ, right click anywhere on StudentService and clicking Generate tests.
+You can do this automatically by going to IntelliJ, right click anywhere on StudentService and clicking Generate tests (or using SHIFT + COMMAND + T).

 21. Add ```private StudentService undertest;```

 22. Add ```@Mock private StudentRepository studentRepository;```

-24. Add BeforeEach in the beggining of the class
+24. Add a *setUp* method in the beggining of the class that gives us a fresh instance of a StudentService object for each test.

     ```
     @Test
     void setUp() {
-        underTest = new StudentService()
+        underTest = new StudentService(studentRepository)
     }
     ```